Dover Motor Speedway: Early years and financial troubles

 John W. Rollins, former owner of Dover Downs, often provided emergency financial backing to Dover Downs despite its financial troubles, helping the facility continue to operate in the 1970s.

 In 1975, a tax break bill passed to assist Dover Downs if it resumed thoroughbred racing, easing some financial pressure.
 However, a year later, auditors found Dover Downs owed $49,000 (adjusted for inflation, $) in unpaid admission taxes.
 In the winter of 1977, attendance dropped 16% due to new horse racing tracks.
 Later that year, the Federal Bureau of Investigation (FBI) investigated possible race-fixing at the track.
 After Governor Pete du Pont vetoed an initial tax break bill in October, another bill was proposed, this time with state officials involved.
-Du Pont agreed to sign it only if he could release Dover Downs' financial records, which the track’s owner, Riddle, had previously refused.
+Du Pont agreed to sign it only if he could release Dover Downs' financial records, which the track's owner, Riddle, had previously refused.
 In a controversial decision, du Pont approved the $500,000 (adjusted for inflation, $) annual tax break on February 21.
 Despite the approval, Riddle later admitted the track would still see a small loss.
 In April 1979, Riddle resigned to join NASCAR as their executive vice president.
 Riddle maintained that he thought the track was in a stable financial state, proclaiming that "I really believe that this racetrack is solid and will continue to be so for many years."
-However, owner John W. Rollins said he hadn’t made a profit on the track, noting his financial support had kept it afloat.
+However, owner John W. Rollins said he had not made profit on the track, noting his financial support had kept it afloat.